python-microservices/pyms/docs/encrypt_decryt_configuration.md

 ## 4. Decrypt from your config file

 Pyms knows if a variable is encrypted if this var start with the prefix `enc_` or `ENC_`.
-PyMS search for your key file in the `KEY_FILE` env variable and decrypt this value and store it in the same variable without the `enc_` prefix, por example,
+PyMS searchs for your key file in the `KEY_FILE` env variable and decrypt this value and store it in the same variable without the `enc_` prefix, por example,